bartenbach/pumpkins_pool/README.md

 # Join us in World Domination! 🌎
-To delegate stake to Pumpkin's Pool and start earning rewards, delegate to vote account
+To delegate stake to Pumpkin's Pool and start earning rewards, delegate to our vote account
 ```bash
 DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx
 ```